OliverJAsh/redux-observable-dynamic-list/article.md

 ## redux-observable

-As we saw, cancellation is one of our requirements. `Observable`s can provide us with that:
+As we saw, cancellation is one of our requirements.
+Fortunately, `Observable`s can provide us with that:

 ```ts
 const interval$ = interval(1000);